brunodrugowick/notification-position-gnome-extension/README.md

 I decided to improve but couldn't find the extension's repository, so I created mine.

-> **Note**: as per feedback, there's, indeed, a good extensions that does what I want.
+**Note**: as per feedback, there's, indeed, a good extensions that does what I want.
 It's called [Panel OSD](https://extensions.gnome.org/extension/708/panel-osd/).
+**Note**: there's also [this other awesome extension](https://gitlab.gnome.org/jrahmatzadeh/just-perfection) that does a lot (A LOT!) of things.
+As per the author's review, I changed my code a little bit, based on his code, so, kudos for him and go check out his extension.

 # Deployment to extensions.gnome.org